Student Complaint Policy

-Additionally, this Policy is separate and distinct from the Touro College or program-specific grade appeals polices.
-Therefore, this Policy may not be used for appealing grades, dismissals, or academic decisions by any Touro College programs.
-Such appeals are governed by the Student Handbook or Bulletin for the program in which the student is enrolled.
+Additionally, this Policy is separate and distinct from the Touro University or program-specific grade appeals policies.
+Therefore, this Policy may not be used for appealing grades, dismissals, or academic decisions by any Touro University program.
+Such appeals are governed by the Student Handbook or Catalog for the program in which the student is enrolled.

 Informal Mediation: At the request of the student or respondent, the Office of Ombudsman shall arrange for a meeting of the parties, attend such meeting(s), and attempt to aid in the resolution of the complaint.
-Discussions with the Ombudsman are confidential in nature, and therefore Informal mediation does not constitute notification to the College of the complaint.
+Discussions with the Ombudsman are confidential in nature, and therefore informal mediation does not constitute notification to the University of the complaint.